 that are related, based on the characteristic model.

 Frequently Bought Together recommends items that are often bought together.
 To find such items, Recommend looks at conversion events, which are events towards a goal, for example, a purchase.
 Two or more items are considered bought together if the same user performs conversions with these items on the same day.

 You need to collect at least 1,000 conversion events with two or more items within the last 30 days.

 The Frequently Bought Together model recommends up to 3 items.

-The Related Products model is a hybrid model for recommending items that are related to each other based on:
+The Related Products and Related Content models are hybrid model for recommending items that are related to each other based on: